nodeGame/nodegame-benchmark/README.md

     "launcher_cwd": "~/nodegame/",
     "launcher_file": "games/ultimatum/test/launcher-autoplay.js",

-    // "exp_log_dir" defines the directory, where the experiment should write its
+    // "exp_log_dir" defines the directory, where the benchmark should write its
     // logs to, "msg_log_dir" is the folder where server messages are written and
     // "server_msg_file" is the correponding file in that directory.
 This file is
     // used to compute message delays and will be overwritten at the start of
-    // every experiment.
+    // every benchmark.
-    "exp_log_dir": "~/nodegame/node_modules/nodegame-benchmark/experiment_stats/logs/",
+    "exp_log_dir": "~/nodegame/node_modules/nodegame-benchmark/logs/",
     "msg_log_dir": "~/nodegame/log/",
     "server_msg_file": "messages.log",

     // "game" defines the game which will be run in the experiemnt, "csv_out_dir"
-    // specifies the folder where the experiment data will be written to and
+    // specifies the folder where the benchmark data will be written to and
-    // "test_cwd" defines from where a sanity check of the experiment data should
+    // "test_cwd" defines from where a sanity check of the benchmark data should
     // be executed, this is equivalent to `cd $test_cwd && npm test`.
     "game": "ultimatum",
     "csv_out_dir": "~/nodegame/games/ultimatum/data/",